foriequal0/git-trim/README.md

 ![before](images/0-before.png)

-They are tedious to remove manually. `git branch --merged`'ll likely to betray you it is rebase merged or squash merged
+They are tedious to remove manually. `git branch --merged`'ll likely to betray you when branches are rebase merged or squash merged.

 ![git branch --merged doesn't help](images/1-branch-merged.png)